Tajmirul/devsLink/README.md

 # devLinks - A link sharing app (highest level of difficulty "Guru" in Frontend Mentor)

+***Note: Please login and checkout the editor which is the most challenging part of the application*** You can login using this credentials: username is `john`, password is `12345678`

 This is a Guru level challenge in [Frontend Mentor](https://www.frontendmentor.io/challenges/linksharing-app-Fbt7yweGsT).
 In this project, I built a fully-functional link-sharing app for developers!
 I practiced working with image uploads, repeater fields, drag-and-drop, and more!
 Here is a list of what I did in this project:
 - Create, read, update, delete links and see previews in the mobile mockup
 - Receive validations if the links form is submitted without a URL or with the wrong URL pattern for the platform